-Recovery of files encrypted by TorrentLocker Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by TorrentLocker Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting TorrentLocker Ransomware Files